Brinker Capital Investments, LLC

-Brinker Capital was formed in 1987.
-Today, it’s wholly owned by Brinker Capital Holdings, Inc. The firm employs more than 150 investment professionals.
-Daniel Crosby, who holds an IMCA Applied Behavioral Finance certificate, is at the helm.
-Investing News has ranked him among its top “40 Under 40” professionals.
+Brinker Capital was formed in 1987, though it was officially founded as CLS Investments, LLC in 1989.
+It was recently acquired by Orion Advisor Solutions, Inc. Daniel Crosby, who holds an IMCA Applied Behavioral Finance certificate, is at the helm.
+Investing News has ranked him among its top "40 Under 40" professionals.

 Account minimums vary, depending on the type of program you’re enrolled in:

 - Destinations Program: $10,000 for Destinations Fund program and $25,000 for Destinations ETF program